What Conditions are Screened For in Arizona?

 To apply for services, anyone can fill out an application, including a family member, doctor, or health care plan representative.
 Along with a completed referral/application, medical records that document the child’s CRS eligible condition must be submitted.
 When someone other than a parent/guardian or a family member completes an application, this is called a referral.
 Referrals/applications to the CRS Program are initiated by submitting a CRS Referral/Application Form.
 The CRS Referral Form can be obtained from many sources, including physicians’ offices and the APIPA-CRS website.
 If you need help completing the APIPA-CRS application or getting information to send in with the referral packet, ask a APIPA-CRS Member.

 Storage and Use of Dried Blood Spots:

 Newborn screening bloodspot specimens and attached information submitted to the Arizona Department of Health Services (ADHS) are the property of the ADHS.
 ADHS maintains a central database of newborns from the newborn screening process that includes all information collected at the time of screening.
-The information stored in the central database is confidential but may be disclosed for public health purposes allowed by Arizona law, which may include medical research, with written parental consent.
+The information stored in the central database is confidential but may be disclosed for public health purposes allowed by Arizona law.

 Access to the actual specimens is restricted to ADHS employees and contractors approved by the Newborn Screening Program Manager as necessary to meet specific program needs.
 All applicable laws, regulations, and policies safeguarding the privacy and confidentiality of medical information are followed by those with access to these specimens and attached information.
 Specimens are stored at room temperature for 90 days and then made unidentifiable, through a process called autoclaving, and then are discarded.
 During the 90-day storage period, residual dried blood may be used for lab methodology development, validation, or other quality assurance testing.
 Specimens of interest, such as confirmed cases, may be frozen and retained longer for internal quality assurance purposes.